jyoti33cloud/teen_mentalHealth_analysis/README.md

 ## Conclusion

-This project provides an exploratory view of how social media usage and behavioral factors are associated with teen mental health.
-The findings are descriptive and can be extended with more advanced statistical or machine learning approaches.
+This project provides a basic exploratory analysis of teen mental health data.
+The results highlight patterns between social media usage and mental health indicators.
+The analysis can be extended further using statistical modeling or machine learning techniques.

 ## Author